Isles of Scilly Football League

 The Isles of Scilly Football League is the official football league for the Isles of Scilly.
 The football league is the smallest in the world, with only two clubs.

 The league is affiliated with The Football Association.
+However, since the league is not part of the English football pyramid, teams are not eligible to enter the FA Cup.

 History

 In the 1920s, the Lyonnesse Inter-Island Cup, a competition between the islands of St. Mary's, Tresco, St. Martins, Bryher and St. Agnes, was formed.
 By the 1950s, only two clubs remained—the Rangers and the Rovers.
 In 1984 the two clubs changed their names to the Garrison Gunners and the Woolpack Wanderers, which are their current names.

-The League is attempting to get into the Guinness World Records for the smallest league in the world.

 In April 2008, Adidas ran an advertisement called "Dream Big", highlighting the league, featuring several well-known football personnel including David Beckham, Steven Gerrard and Patrick Vieira.

+Since 2016, the league is recognised by the Guinness World Records as the "smallest affiliated football league" in the world.

-In 2019 the football league tested Fan Assisted Refeering (FAR) in association with Vodafone.
+In 2019 the football league tested Fan Assisted Refereeing (FAR) in association with Vodafone.

 Competition structure

-The League competition involves the Woolpack Wanderers and the Garrison Gunners playing each other eighteen times, often on a Sunday.
+The League competition involves the Woolpack Wanderers and the Garrison Gunners playing each other between fourteen and twenty times, often on a Sunday.
+Technically, the two teams are part of a single club, St Mary's Football Club.
 There also exist two Cups: The Wholesalers Cup and the Foredeck Cup, which is played over two legs.
 An "Old Men versus the Youngsters" match is played on Boxing Day.
 The season itself starts with the Charity Shield.
 All the matches are played on the Garrison football field, on the island of St. Mary's.

+Team line-ups change at the start of each season.
+They are decided at a local pub before the first game, where footballers of the island appoint two captains, who then select their players one at a time.

-The league is played during the winter, from mid-November until the end of March.
+The league is played during the winter, from October until March or April.

 Occasionally, a combined Isles of Scilly team play Newlyn Non Athletico, a team at level 14 of the English football league system.
-A team from Truro visits annually to play against a combined team.
+A team from Truro used to visit annually to play against a combined team.

-Honours

-The Woolpack Wanderers have won the Charity Shield 5 times—in 2002, 2004, 2005, 2006 and 2007.
-In addition, they have won the Lioness Shield twice—in 2006 and 2007.

-The Garrison Gunners have won the Lioness Shield once, in 2005.
+In 2012, the Lyonesse Cup was founded.
+It started as a 6 teams cup, before changing to an annual game with West Cornwall side Dynamo Choughs.
+After a several-year hiatus between 2015 and 2022, the cup returned in 2023.
+The winner is awarded a 6 millimetres trophy, nicknamed the "world's smallest cup".
+A replica is on display at the FIFA Museum in Zürich.